PsyTeachR/mcs-conv/docs/appendix-0.md

 ## Why should I install R on my computer?

-The R Server is cuts down on a lot of installation problems and it means that you have all the packages and functions you need already installed.
-However, it requires an internet connection to use and additional when it comes time to submit your R assessments, if you don't have R on your computer it means that you won't be able to open the files you download from the server to check they're ok before you submit them.
+The R Server cuts down on a lot of installation problems and it means that you have all the packages and functions you need already installed.
+However, it requires an internet connection to use and when it comes time to submit your R assessments, if you don't have R on your computer it means that you won't be able to open the files you download from the server to check they're ok before you submit them.

-It is not necessary to install R on your computer, however, now that we're over the initial anxiety spike of using R for the first time, you may find it helpful.

 ## Windows